Anthony of Sourozh: Early life

-Andrei Bloom was born on 19 June 1914, in Lausanne, Switzerland, to Xenia and Boris Edvardovich Bloom.
+Andrei Bloom was born on 19 June 1914, in Lausanne, Switzerland, to Russian parents Xenia and Boris Edvardovich Bloom.
 His mother was the half sister of the composer Alexander Scriabin.

 He spent his early childhood in Russia and Iran.
 During the Russian Revolution the family had to leave Iran, and by 1923 they were settled in Paris, where he was educated.
-He graduated in physics, chemistry and biology, and took his doctorate in medicine at the University of Paris.
+He graduated in physics, chemistry and biology, and took his doctorate in medicine at the University of Paris in 1943.

 By his own words, he met Christ, when he was a teenager:

 "I met Christ as a Person at a moment when I needed him in order to live, and at a moment when I was not in search of him.
 I was found; I did not find him".

 "I was a teenager then.
 Life had been difficult in the early years and now it had of a sudden become easier.
 All the years when life had been hard I had found it natural, if not easy, to fight; but when life became easy and happy I was faced quite unexpectedly with a problem: I could not accept aimless happiness.
 Hardships and suffering had to be overcome, there was something beyond them.
 Happiness seemed to be stale if it had no further meaning".